Change Healthcare cyberattack was due to a lack of multifactor authentication, UnitedHealth CEO says

 The attack triggered a disruption of payment and claims processing around the country, stressing doctor’s offices and health care systems by interfering with their ability to file claims and get paid.

-UnitedHealth quickly disconnected the affected systems to limit damage and paid a $22 million ransom, Witty said.
+UnitedHealth quickly disconnected the affected systems to limit damage and paid a $22 million ransom in bitcoin, Witty said.
 The company is still recovering.

 “We’ve literally built this platform back from scratch so that we can reassure people that there are not elements of the old attacked environment within the new technology,” Witty said, also noting that he was “deeply, deeply sorry” for the attack.